 Developing OrganizationsUniversity of New Mexico Health Sciences Center

-Project ECHO represents a collaboration between the University of New Mexico Health Sciences Center and 5 prison sites within the New Mexico Corrections Department, Indian Health Service facilities, 10 Federally Qualified Health Centers (FQHCs), and private practice physicians serving low-income communities.
-At present, 21 different treatment sites participate.
+Upon the program launch, Project ECHO represented a collaboration between the University of New Mexico Health Sciences Center and 5 prison sites within the New Mexico Corrections Department, Indian Health Service facilities, 10 Federally Qualified Health Centers, and private practice physicians serving low-income communities, with a total of 21 participating treatment sites.
+At present, Project ECHO represents collaboration between specialists at the University of New Mexico Health Sciences Center and primary care clinicians throughout New Mexico, the United States, and the world.

 Date First Implemented2003

-Patient PopulationThe program serves community-based patients and prisoners with hepatitis C. Because so many hepatitis C patients have co-occurring substance abuse disorders, prisoners must complete a prison-based drug rehabilitation program before becoming eligible to participate in the HCV program.Race and Ethnicity > American Indian or Alaska native; Vulnerable Populations > Impoverished; Prisoners; Rural populations; Substance abusers
+Patient PopulationThe program serves community-based patients and prisoners with hepatitis C. Because so many hepatitis C patients have co-occurring substance abuse disorders, prisoners must complete a prison-based drug rehabilitation program before becoming eligible to participate in the hepatitis C virus program.Race and Ethnicity > American Indian or Alaska native; Vulnerable Populations > Impoverished; Prisoners; Rural populations; Substance abusers

 Problem AddressedChronic hepatitis C is a common condition, especially in prisoners and other at-risk populations.
 Many with the illness, particularly those in rural areas, have limited access to high-quality medical evaluation, followup, and treatment.
 As a result, these individuals may spread the disease to others, and often end up suffering disease-related complications that can lead to death.